#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from mini seedling leaves — it's time to transplant them.
+When your plants have three or four true leaves — different from mini seedling leaves — transplant them.
 In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
 If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn the plant and kill it instead of helping it.
+Apply any fertilizer as directed on the package.
+Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.

 Protect Your Garden With Mulch

-Finish your garden bed with mulch and compost.
+Finish it off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
+It may help foster larger and stronger plants that bear more flowers and fruit.
 Mulch controls weeds and keeps the soil moist.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Wilmington Garden Center, online, or on our mobile app.
+Early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Wilmington Garden Center, online, or on our mobile app.
 Let's get growing together.

 5511 Carolina Beach Road